 This recipe includes a mixture of meats (sausage, ground beef, chicken livers), rice, spices, and vegetables, creating a flavorful Southern dish.

-I use Uncle Ben's white rice in this dish because in rice dishes like this converted rice doesn't clump together.
-I make Spanish Rice with Uncle Ben's too!
+As for the rice, I use Uncle Ben's white rice because in dishes like this, converted rice doesn't clump together.
+I make Spanish Rice with Uncle Ben's too.
 You can use your favorite long-grain rice.

 I'm using Tony Chachere's Creole Seasoning for this rice dressing.
-Headquartered in Opelousas, Louisiana, Tony Chachere's seasoning blend tastes great and has a spicy kick.
+Headquartered in Opelousas, Louisiana, Tony's blend has a spicy flavor that works perfectly in Cajun-style dishes like dirty rice.

 - ground pork or seasoned breakfast sausage